Code Switch: Staff

 Team members have included Gene Demby, who is lead blogger and cohosts the podcast with reporter Shereen Marisol Meraji; Tasneem Raja, senior digital editor; supervising senior producer Alicia Montgomery; Matt Thompson and Kat Chow.

-Podcast

-In May 2016, the Code Switch team launched a podcast by the same name.
-Episodes are released weekly on Wednesdays.

-The Guardian characterized the podcast as "courageous conversations."
-Wired said Code Switchs July 14, 2016, episode "Black and Blue" offered "thoughtful conversation about race and policing."
-Los Angeles Magazine said, "NPR's 'Code Switch' began as a popular blog, but its evolution into a podcast seems natural...it explores issues of race, culture, and politics in a personal way that flourishes in an audio format."

 Awards and reception

+Code Switch won the Online News Association for best online commentary at a large outlet in 2014.
+In 2015, the National Association of Hispanic Journalists awarded Shereen Marisol Meraji the "Radio, Feature News – Large Market" award for her Code Switch segment "Tandas".

-In December 2020, Apple Podcasts announced that Code Switch had been selected as 'Show of the Year', marking the first time that Apple Podcasts recognized a single podcast of the year.
+In December 2020, Apple Podcasts announced that Code Switch had been selected as Show of the Year, marking the first time that Apple Podcasts recognized a single podcast of the year.
 In 2021, Code Switch won an Ambie Award for Best Society and Culture Podcast.
 In 2024, Code Switch won the Ambie Award for Best Scriptwriting, Non-fiction.

-In 2015, the National Association of Hispanic Journalists awarded Shereen Marisol Meraji the "Radio, Feature News – Large Market" award for her Code Switch segment "Tandas".

-Code Switch won the Online News Association for best online commentary at a large outlet in 2014.

 Despite generally positive reaction to the blog, some users in early years complained about practices and policies on moderating comments.

-In 2016 Los Angeles Magazine recommended the Code Switch podcast as one of "5 Podcasts You Must Listen to This Summer".